sigstore/gitsign/README.md

   <img src="./images/unverified.png" width="400" />

-  GitHub doesn't recognize Gitsign signatures as verfied at the moment:
+  GitHub doesn't recognize Gitsign signatures as verified at the moment:

   1. The sigstore CA root is not a part of
      [GitHub's trust root](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#smime-commit-signature-verification).